 Without a study: standard 27.5-year treatment

-Under standard MACRS treatment, the full $320,000 building basis is depreciated over 27.5 years.
+Under MACRS (the IRS depreciation system), the default for a residential rental is to depreciate the full $320,000 building basis in equal amounts over 27.5 years.

 - Year 1 depreciation: $320,000 ÷ 27.5 = ~$11,636